Đura Jakšić: Literary works

 He also wrote poems, several of which are considered among the best of 19th-century Serbian poetry: Na Liparu (On the Lipar Hill), Put u Gornjak (The Road to Gornjak) and Mila, which is dedicated to his first love Mila, who he intended to marry but never found courage to tell her.
 He also drew sketches of Mila, one of which later became his famous painting "Devojka u Plavom" (The Girl in Blue).
 Other notable poems are Otadžbina (Fatherland), Veče (Evening) and Ponoć (Midnight).
 Jakšić published Pripovetke (Short Stories), which was released posthumously in two volumes on two occasions, 1882–1883 and 1902 in Belgrade.
 Through them he expressed his pessimism and bitterness about the harsh blows life and people had dealt him.
 A popular motif in Jakšić's work is the Battle of Kosovo, Kosovo myth, eagles and Serbian epic poetry.

 Artistic opus

-Jakšić painted around 200 paintings.
 The main influences on Jakšić were Rembrandt, Diego Velázquez and Peter Paul Rubens.
 Jakšić's work varies in quality, ranging from masterpieces to half-professional paintings.
 According to Novak Radonić, the biggest problem with his painting is the improper use of anatomy.

 His most praised picture is "The Lady in Blue", which was used for promotion during the reopening of the National Museum of Serbia.